Originally published November 2012; Edited November 2016

 On the morning after the national election, probably half the nation is upset they didn’t win.
-Yet today isn’t essentially different than any other day, in any other place in the world: People wake up to disappointment, failures and setbacks all the time.
-Certainly, we must run through our emotions: how we feel is our direct indicator that something hasn’t gone right for us.
-So, let’s take some time to reflect, feel the pain… perhaps for 24 hours.
+Yet today isn’t essentially different than any other day, in any other place in the world: Some of us wake up to something positive; others wake up to challenges, disappointment, and setbacks.
+When something goes wrong, we get overwhelmed by our emotions.
+Something isn’t right.
+Even when we may have tried our very best.

-Now imagine what it felt like on my fifth checkup anniversary when my doctor said, “The good news is that you’re free of lung cancer.
+Now imagine what it felt like on my fifth-year checkup when my doctor said, “The good news is that you’re free of lung cancer.
 The bad news is that you now have kidney cancer.”

-None of which would have happened had I reacted differently to my setbacks.
+None of which would have happened had I Iet my setbacks stop me.

 Setbacks aren’t fun; take it from me.
-But we’ve all had them, and we’re going to have more of them.
+But we’ve all had them, and we’re going to have more in our lifetimes.
 Personal, political, physical and mental.
-Setbacks are a vital part of life: sometimes offering more information about the world than our victories.
-Like many people, I started the day today feeling a pit in my stomach.
-And then I took a shower, put on my suit, and prepared to deliver a motivational seminar this afternoon.
-Will it be hard, trying to motivate others when inside I feel a bit demoralized myself?
+Setbacks are a vital part of life.
+They usually offer more feedback than victories.
+When they happen, we have to get up, even with that pit in our stomach, get dressed, and get back to the work of our lives.
+Will it be hard, trying to motivate others when we feel a bit demoralized ourselves?
 Oh, yes.
-But it won’t stop me from doing my part, trying to make a little corner of the world a little better every day.
-I’ve overcome far greater challenges; so, I bet, have you.
+But I won’t let it stop me from doing my part, trying to make a little corner of the world a better every day.
+I’ve overcome far greater challenges; I bet you have too.